edwinbernadus/uniswap-tester-js/README.md

 ## What is this?
 - starter template for uniswap DEFI API
-- consume API for find rate
+- use API to find rate
-- consume API for find swap token
+- use API to swap token

 ## How to use?